Serving Infants To Young Adults

 Founded Because Of A Mother's Love For Her Son

-What began as a mother’s refusal to give up hope for her son’s future has grown into a successful, thriving environment for families of children with a variety of neurological and behavioral challenges.
+What began as a mother’s refusal to give up hope for her son’s future has grown into a globally recognized Model of Care for families of children with a variety of neurological and behavioral challenges.

 Amy O’Dell’s son, Jacob, was born with significant developmental delays.
 His early life was filled with endless evaluations and conflicting diagnoses.
 Despite the discouragement and sense of helplessness, Amy believed in Jacob’s potential.

-By studying the brain-based neurodevelopmental approach, Amy began to develop the Whole-Brain Model of Care.
+Immersing herself in neurodevelopmental research, Amy began to develop the Interpersonal Whole-Brain Model of Care.
 Through a customized activity program, she began to see the creation of new capacity and reorganization in Jacob’s brain.
 Jacob's growth and change was vast, measurable, and replicable.

-Seeing a need in other families with stories similar to her own, Amy began providing the Whole-Brain Model of Care, changing lives and brains one student at a time.
-Jacob now has his driver’s license and works as an instructor at Jacob's Ladder.
+Seeing a need in other families with stories similar to her own, she began providing the Interpersonal Whole-Brain Model of Care, changing lives and brains one student at a time.
+As a visionary and woman of profound faith, Amy is committed to seeing Jacob's Ladder serve those who need us most.